FREE SPEECH HISTORY TIMELINE

 – Algernon Sidney on the scaffold

-Louis XIV of France issues the Edict of Fontainebleau in October 1685.
-The edict revokes the Edict of Nantes from 1598, and rolls back the Protestant Huguenots’ right to worship without persecution.
-Tens of thousands flee to England, the Dutch Republic and the American colonies.
+The Edict of Fontainebleau is issued by Louis XIV in October 1685.
+The edict revokes the Edict of Nantes from 1598 and suspends the religious freedom of French protestants.
+Tens of thousands of protestants migrate to countries like England, the Dutch Republic and the American colonies.

 1689: The Toleration Act and the Bill of Rights

-William III and his queen and co-ruler Mary II.
-Sir James Thornhill (Public Domain).
+William III and his co-ruler Mary II.
+Portrait by Sir James Thornhill (Public Domain).

-In December, the king and queen give royal assent to the Bill of Rights, securing freedom of speech in parliament:
+In December, the regents give royal assent to the Bill of Rights, which secures freedoms like habeas corpus and free speech in parliament:

 Read the Bill of Rights here.